Development cooperation or humanitarian action? Differences, nexus and tensions

 Many actors have also been able to translate these recommendations into their own way of working.
 Some of them have reorganized their internal management structures to better integrate the different approaches or have updated their programs and strategies with this vision in mind.
 Others have prioritized preparedness actions for potential humanitarian emergencies, or have developed tools to improve their conflict sensitivity.
 Major donors such as the World Bank have also been open to intervening in protracted humanitarian emergencies and countries in conflict.

-Lack of understanding for practical application
+Lack of understanding for the practical application of the Nexus

 There are still important gaps in the understanding and collaboration between actors, in the participation of civil society in processes and discussions, or in the effective integration of peace into the rest.
 Likewise, there is still a need for greater understanding of how to deal with the potential problems that may result from the Nexus for humanitarian action.
 For all these reasons, the humanitarian-development-peace Nexus is sometimes still seen as a conceptual rather than a practical proposal.

-There are fears about the possible negative impact of the Nexus on humanitarian action.
+There are fears about the possible negative impact of the Nexus on humanitarian action

 Some people have expressed concern that humanitarian action would be diluted into a development and resilience agenda, or that humanitarian principles could be diluted.